 The verdict – which device wins?

 The greatest device matches the greatest price tag – for pure blue light, Baby Quasar MD Blue is the ultimate thanks to its optimal specifications.
-For table-top devices, Trophy Skin Blue MD is victorious, with Norlanya in second, beating Project E into third by a wafer thin margin due to its extra LEDs.
+For table-top devices, Norlanya is victorious, beating Angel Kiss into second thanks to its great reviews.

-For readers wanting to spend under $150, I would recommend Tanda Clear Plus.
-However, Silk’n Blue and reVive are also excellent cheaper options.
+For readers wanting to spend under $150, I would also recommend Tanda Clear Plus.
+However, reVive is also an excellent cheaper option.
 The famous LightStim is good, but at an intensity disadvantage compared to equally priced products.

 In fact, every blue light device reviewed here is decent.
 I would advise you to remember the constant activator replacement in the Illumask though: it really isn’t as cheap as it looks.
 Again, it’s a good choice for a one month experiment.
 Thereafter you can move onto a more permanent investment.